Klipper3d/klipper/docs/Config_Reference.md

 axis:
 #   The axis this extra carriage is on (either x or y).
 This parameter
 #   must be provided.
+#safe_distance:
+#   The minimum distance (in mm) to maintain between the dual and the primary
+#   carriages.
+If a G-Code command is executed that will bring the carriages
+#   closer than the specified limit, such a command will be rejected with an
+#   error.
+If safe_distance is not provided, it will be inferred from
+#   position_min and position_max for the dual and primary carriages.
+If set
+#   to 0 (or safe_distance is unset and position_min and position_max are
+#   identical for the primary and dual carraiges), the carriages proximity
+#   checks will be disabled.
+#restore_velocity:
+#   Velocity in mm/sec to move the carriages when restoring their positions
+#   as a result of RESTORE_IDEX_STATE command.
 #step_pin:
 #dir_pin:
 #enable_pin: